-- ◆ Remote Filtering Server is installed inside your network's outermost firewall, and configured so that filtered machines outside the network can communicate with it.
-Typically, Remote Filtering Server is installed in the network's demilitarized zone, or DMZ, outside the firewall that protects the rest of the network.
-You can install up to 3 Remote Filtering Server instances to provide failover capabilities. - Remote Filtering Client is installed on Microsoft Windows machines that are used outside the network.
+- Remote Filtering Server is installed inside your network's outermost firewall, and configured so that filtered machines outside the network can communicate with it. - ◆ Remote Filtering Client is installed on Microsoft Windows machines that are used outside the network.

 Notes